 Outboards with battery charging capabilities must not be operated with battery cables disconnected from the battery.
 Damage to the charging system may result.

 Start Engine:

-The ignition for the 130 Super Sport is located on the aft of the gear shift/throttle control unit.
+The ignition for the 130 Super Sport is located on the aft of the throttle and shift control.

 • Turn key to "Start" position and hold until engine starts.